Develop Leaders: Three Effortless Steps for Transforming Employees into Leaders

 They understand the importance of their work to the company and realize they are recognized for the effort they invest.

-Another advantage to a culture of interdependent leadership is that it creates a flat organization.
+Another advantage of a culture of interdependent leadership is that it creates a flat organization.

-By creating a flat organization, bottlenecks are drastically reduced as employees are able to make their own checks on their work because they are trusted to be the experts within their fields.
+By creating a flat organization, bottlenecks are drastically reduced as employees can make their own checks on their work because they are trusted to be the experts within their fields.

 Not only will better decisions be made on behalf of the company (as the true experts will be the ones making the calls), but there will also be a more efficient decision-making process in place that comes from the flat organization.